 - Prepare your Chihuahua’s whelping box so that it is comfortable and safe for her.

-- With either an oral or rectal thermometer, lubricate the tip.
-Then insert the tip into your Chihuahua’s rectal.
+- With either an oral thermometer, lubricate the tip.
+Then insert the tip into your Chihuahua’s rear end.
 The tip should go in about .5 inches.

-- Leave the rectal thermometer inside for about 2 to 3 minutes.
+- Leave the thermometer inside for about 2 to 3 minutes.

 - After 2 to 3 minutes, pull it out and see what the temperature is.